 How to Entertain Your Guests at a Rugby Award Ceremony

-Celebrating individual and collective success in a friendly- fun environment, with friends and family of players gives you a chance to inspire your team.
-Our latest blog sets out to tell you how to organise it and entertain guests at your rugby awards, whether it is an event within your club, your league, county or country.
+Celebrating individual and collective success in a friendly, fun environment with the friends and family of players gives you a chance to celebrate and inspire your team.
+Our latest blog has all the tips and tricks to make sure your event goes off without a hitch.
+Whether it is an event within your club, your league, county or country, here’s how to entertain your guests.

 Who is Funding Your Awards?